 Sustainability begins at home.
 But moving beyond the confines of our own homes and gardens means that we can go even further, and make even more of a positive difference.
 Host a local community event and you could achieve some truly remarkable things.

 First things first, it is important to look at your community closely and carefully.
-By observing your neighbourhood and its people, you can begin to identify areas where resilience falls short.
+By observing your neighborhood and its people, you can begin to identify areas where resilience falls short.

 Where are there fragilities in the systems?
 What is unacceptable?
 Which elements are unsustainable?
 What can and can't endure?